Mapping collaboration

 This section of Places>Biogeographic provinces is somewhat unconventional in that it does not adhere precisely to province boundaries as defined in 2007 by Audubon/TNC.
-Rather, it reflects an exciting new collaboration between Discovery Southeast and residents of what we define as the Greater Chilkat Watershed.
+Rather, it reflects an exciting collaboration between Discovery Southeast and residents of what we define as the Greater Chilkat Watershed.

 At the northern tip of Southeast Alaska’s inland waterway, 5 silt-laden transboundary rivers—fanned like fingers of a giant hand—converge into a fertile, glacier-fed ‘palm:’ Jilḵáat, cache (Chilkat River valley).
 Near the estuary, the port of Deishú, trail’s end (Haines) greets raincountry travelers bound for drier, boreal realms in Canada and interior Alaska.
 Here is one of the continent’s great ecotones—a zone of transition, connectivity, genetic mixing, and commerce.